What is BioXTAS RAW?¶

 - Analysis of radius of gyration (Rg) and I(0) via Guinier fit.

-- Analysis of molecular weight via I(0) comparison to standards, absolute calibration, correlation volume (Vc) and corrected Porod volume methods.
+- Analysis of molecular weight via I(0) comparison to standards, absolute calibration, correlation volume (Vc), corrected Porod volume (Vp), the ATSAS Shape&Size and the ATSAS Bayesian methods.

 - Calculation of inverse Fourier transforms (IFTs) via GNOM and a Bayesian indirect Fourier transform (BIFT).